cchfvirus/Nipah-Virus-High-Resolution-Risk-Mapping/README.md

 ---

-## Overview
+Overview

 This map provides high-resolution spatial risk assessments for Nipah virus (NiV) transmission in Bangladesh and South India.
-The interactive web map allows researchers, public health officials, and decision-makers to explore risk patterns and identify high-priority areas for surveillance and intervention.
+The interactive web map allows researchers, public health officials, and decision-makers to explore risk patterns and identify high-priority areas for surveillance, preparedness, and intervention.
+The platform integrates ecological suitability modeling, fine-scale risk surfaces, historical outbreak data, and uncertainty estimates into a single, browser-based visualization tool.

-## Map Features
+Map Features
 Nipah Virus Risk Mapping — Bangladesh & South India

 This interactive web map visualizes multi-scale Nipah virus suitability and risk surfaces across Bangladesh and South India.
-The goal is to provide a fast, browser-based way to explore where environmental suitability and risk signals are highest, and how these patterns relate to known outbreak locations and administrative context.
+The goal is to provide a fast, intuitive way to explore where environmental suitability and modeled risk signals are highest, and how these patterns relate to known outbreak locations and geographic context.

-Regional layer (1 km)
+Regional Layer (1 km)

-ENM – Regional Suitability: A continuous surface representing modeled ecological suitability for Nipah virus spillover conditions across the broader region.
-Higher values indicate greater suitability relative to the study domain.
+ENM – Regional Suitability
+A continuous surface representing modeled ecological suitability for Nipah virus spillover conditions across the broader region.
+Higher values indicate greater environmental suitability relative to the study domain.
+This layer provides a regional overview and helps identify broad geographic patterns of potential spillover risk.

-High-resolution layers (100 m)
+High-Resolution Layers (100 m)

-Population Risk and Landcover Risk surfaces are provided separately for:
+Detailed risk surfaces are provided separately for:

 Bangladesh
 South India

+These include:

+Population Risk
+Landcover Risk

-These layers use a discrete risk classification scheme (e.g., No Risk → Very High Risk).
-You can toggle individual risk classes in the legend to isolate specific zones.
+Both layers use a discrete risk classification scheme (e.g., No Risk → Very High Risk).
+Users can toggle individual risk classes in the legend to isolate specific zones, such as focusing only on High and Very High Risk areas.
+These layers support fine-scale analysis for district-level planning and surveillance prioritization.

+Uncertainty Layers (500 m)

+Standard deviation (SD) surfaces are provided to show model uncertainty.
+These layers help users understand where predictions are more stable and where additional caution or further data collection may be warranted.

-Vector overlays
+Vector Overlays

-Historical Nipah events (2001–2026) are shown as clickable point markers with attribute popups (year, coordinates, and reference).
+Historical Nipah events (2001–2026) are displayed as clickable point markers with popups containing year, coordinates, and reference information.

-A study region boundary (“M Region”) provides geographic context for model extent.
+A study region boundary (“M Region”) provides geographic context for the model extent.

-The January 2026 West Bengal district overlay includes a narrative popup with an external reference link.
+The January 2026 West Bengal district overlay includes a narrative popup with an external reference link for additional context.

+These overlays allow users to visually compare modeled risk with documented outbreak locations.

-How to use the map
+How to Use the Map

-Use the Layer Control (top-left) to switch basemaps, change raster layers, and toggle vector overlays.
+Use the Layer Control (top-left) to:

+Switch basemaps
+Change raster layers
+Toggle vector overlays
-Use the Legend (bottom-right) to interpret color ramps and risk classes.
-For discrete risk layers, you can turn classes on/off to simplify interpretation.
+Use the Legend (bottom-right) to:
+Interpret color ramps and risk classes
-Adjust raster visibility using the Opacity sliders.
+Turn individual risk classes on or off (for discrete layers) Adjust raster visibility using the Opacity sliders to compare risk layers with underlying geography.
-Use the measurement tools (top-right) to draw distance/area shapes.
+Use the Measurement tools (top-right) to draw lines (distance) or polygons (area).
-Right-click anywhere on the map to copy coordinates to your clipboard.
+Right-click anywhere on the map to copy geographic coordinates to your clipboard.

-Technical notes

-Raster layers are served as Cloud-Optimized GeoTIFFs (COGs) for efficient web loading.
-Vector overlays are GeoJSON and rendered above the rasters for clear interpretation.

-Disclaimer

-This map is intended for visualization and research support.
-It does not represent real-time case reporting or a clinical/public health advisory.
-Interpret results within the limits of the underlying data and modeling assumptions.